 Taxi service is available in the center median outside baggage claim.
 There is a $15 minimum charge for all taxi services departing from the CHS airport.

 Ride Share Location: Exit through the baggage claim doors and follow the rideshare signs.
 Cross both roadways and turn right at the last sidewalk.

-The Downtown Shuttle into Charleston is also available for $15 per passenger and departs within 15 minutes of request.
+The Downtown Shuttle into Charleston is also available with a cost per passenger and departs within 15 minutes of request.
 The shuttle is a shared ride and may make other stops downtown, depending on the number of passengers.
 The Shuttle service runs early morning until after the last arriving flight each night.

 History of Charleston, South Carolina

 "Founded and settled by English colonists in 1670, Charleston grew from a colonial seaport to a wealthy city by the mid-eighteenth century.
 Through the mid-nineteenth century, Charleston’s economy prospered due to its busy seaport and the cultivation of rice, cotton, and indigo.